 11.1 Publicity.
 UI may, with Customer’s prior written approval, use Customer’s name and logo to identify Customer as a client of UI on UI’s website and other marketing materials.
 If approval is granted, UI will comply with any brand guidelines provided by Customer and will cease such use promptly upon Customer’s request.

 11.2 Section Headings.
 Section headings are for convenience of reference only and in no way define, limit or affect the scope or substance of any section of this Agreement.

 11.3 Assignment.
 This Agreement is not assignable, transferable or sublicensable by either party except with the other party’s prior written consent.
-Either party may assign this Agreement without the consent of the other party in connection with the sale, merger or other corporate combination involving all or substantially all of the assigning party’s assets to a third party.
+Notwithstanding the foregoing, either party may assign this Agreement without the consent of the other party in connection with the sale, merger or other corporate combination involving all or substantially all of the assigning party’s assets to a third party.
 This Agreement will be fully binding upon, inure to the benefit of and be enforceable by the parties and their respective successors and assigns.